 There was a time American’s were called upon to reserve wheat.
 The US government issued recipes utilizing rice flour.
 A rice flour sponge cake with a lemon glaze brought a bit of happiness to an otherwise uncertain time.

 Bundt pans were introduced in the 1950s by Nordic Ware.
 They offered an option similar to the classic german pan. however, being made of aluminum they were lighter and less likely to break like their glass counterparts.
 The center cone ensures that dense batters can cook thoroughly and remain moist.

 Throughout history, the Lemon Cake has grown to become a sweet part of our tapestry which can be found popular in most cultures.
 A sought-after treat for centuries.
 Definitely memorable.

-We enjoy some fresh berries with this cake, perhaps some raspberries, or blueberries.
-Heavy whipped cream, clotted cream or even ice cream is a nice touch.
+This cake is beautiful some fresh berries, perhaps some raspberries, or blueberries.
+Heavy whipped cream, clotted cream, or even ice cream is a nice touch.

 Lemon Bundt Cake

 - 1 teaspoon salt